LoamNet/net.loam.www/resources/websites/guide.md

 # Website Setup Guide
 This is a walkthrough to help with setting up a website using Github Pages, Cloudflare, and Google Domains.

+First and foremost, this is free of charge and aims to provide free setup.
+While some services appearing in the tutorial may have paid tiers, they never need to be used.
+The only thing to really consider consider buying at some point is a custom domain though Google Domains.
+We're not paid to recommend them, we're just familiar with their services and they have reasonable pricing and a nice set of services.

+If you'd like Loam to set up the website for you or provide more customized websites with more features, consider checking out our [services](https://loam.app/services) page or sending us an email to ask about what we can do for you!

 ### Getting Started